Message from the Principal

 St Mark’s facilities reflect those of a modern yet mature School, with the School currently in the early stages of a projected fifty million dollar building program over a ten year period.
 The first element of the program is the addition of new facilities for the Primary School.
 These facilities opened in early 2017.
 The new spaces allow the School to accommodate a third class in Years 2, 3 and 4.

-The most significant project in Phase 1 of the building program is the construction of the new Alan Cadby Senior Academic Centre.
-Work is progressing well, and we look forward to its opening in 2018.
+The most significant project in Phase 1 of the building program is the construction of the new Alan Cadby Senior Academic Centre, which is now complete.
+We look forward to its official opening in 2018.
 The Senior Academic Centre will house students in Years 9 to 12.

 Mr Cameron Herbert